TM2611/digital-garden/_notes/001 Fleeting Notes/F - Emotion Regulation.md

 What is Emotion Regulation?

-"Subset of [[F - Emotional Intelligence]], refers to the ability to manage and respond to an emotional experience in a socially acceptable and flexible manner.
+"Subset of [[Emotional Intelligence]], refers to the ability to manage and respond to an emotional experience in a socially acceptable and flexible manner.
 Emotion regulation involves:

 - The capacity to resist impulsive behaviours related to intense emotions.
 - The ability to calm oneself down when upset or angry.